Vocational qualifications and training

-For further information about Vocational Education and Training please check the website of the Finnish National Board of Education.
+For further information about Vocational Education and Training in Finland, please check the website of the Finnish National Board of Education.

-The Finnish vocational education and training (VET) reform updates the entire education by 2018.
-In the future, work life requires a new kind of competence, while there are fewer financial resources available for education.
+The Finnish vocational education and training (VET) reform updated the entire education in January 2018.
 VET has to respond more swiftly to the changes in work life and operating environment and to adapt to individual competence needs.
-Please read more about the Finnish VET reform here.
+Please, read more about the Finnish VET reform here.

 VALMA Preparatory Instruction and Guidance Programme for VET